Florida man lives to tell of 'shoot first' horror

 Allen, contacted by phone in rural Georgia, said on Thursday he had "no regrets" about shooting Rosenbloom, describing him as a "little punk" who was "lucky to be alive."

-He denied using profanity after shooting his neighbor, who he claimed had forced his way into the house and threatened to "beat my ass."
+He denied using profanity after shooting his neighbour, who he claimed had forced his way into the house and threatened to "beat my ass."

 WIDE LATITUDE IN CASE OF SELF-DEFENSE